Best Music Production Software: Choosing The Right DAW For You

 At nearly every turn, Sonar invokes the mixing desk model.
-Console, channel strips, and ProChannel strips resemble their real-world hardware counterparts, but the interface is modular and customizable, so it adapts to nearly any workflow you can imagine.
+Console, channel strips, and ProChannel strips resemble their real-world hardware counterparts, but the interface is modular and customizable, so it adapts to nearly any workflow you could imagine.

 Including both Addictive Drums 2 and Melodyne Essential, Sonar brings in some high-level third party products as well as its own collection of synths, amp simulators, and effects plug-ins.
 Cakewalk used to come with these third-party products but not anymore.

 Reason has always stood out from the DAW crowd, due to its literal interpretation of an equipment rack, both front and back.
 As you add synth modules, drum machines, and effects, your rack fills up with the face of each module containing its controls.

 The fun happens when you switch to the back.
 The various inputs and outputs display can each be connected with virtual patch cords that bounce when you "spin" the rack around.
 For anyone who has ever been baffled by digital signal routing, Reason gives a visual for you to follow.

 It's a tweaker's heaven behind the rack, as you can connect any module to any other, sometimes in ways that are impossible in the real world, and there's never a risk of blowing anything up.

 Reason is more than just a gimmicky rack.
 Version 9 continues the expansion toward fully featured music production DAW and while that means adding a bit of what everyone else has, Reason still maintains its distinct flavor and alternate workflows.